Faculty & Staff

 Office hours are arranged by requesting an appointment through email: email@example.com

-Amy joined Butler University in November 2015 as the Administrative Specialist for the History, Anthropology, & Classics Department.
-During that time she received a Master’s Degree in Effective Teaching and Leadership from the College of Education where she completed a thesis researching university staff’s need for professional development.
-In July 2022, she returned to the College of Education as the Office and Student Personnel Services Administrator, leading staff and managing external placements for COE students.
+An academic staff member since November 2015, Amy received a Master’s Degree in Effective Teaching and Leadership from the College of Education where she completed a thesis researching university staff’s need for professional development.
+In July 2022, she accepted her current position in the College of Education, leading staff and managing external placements for COE students.
 She also teaches a course for the Physical Well Being (PWB) area of the University’s Core Curriculum called Mindfulness in Everyday Life.
-Her contemplative training is based in Mindfulness Based Stress Reduction (MBSR), Interpersonal Mindfulness, and is a certified Koru Mindfulness teacher.
-She likes to create conditions where people are seen, valued, and respected for their whole self.
+Her contemplative training is based in Mindfulness Based Stress Reduction (MBSR), Interpersonal Mindfulness, and is a certified Mindfulness Institute for Emerging Adults teacher.

 Katie Brooks is a Professor of Education at Butler University.
 She is a former English as a Second Language teacher in Indianapolis Public Schools and earned her doctorate from Kansas State University in curriculum and instruction with a specialization in academic and language instruction for second language learners.
 Her research focuses on teacher transformation to promote equitable outcomes for English Language Learning (ELL) students and engaging K-12 ELL students and their parents as co-researchers in participatory research projects.
 Her most recent publications focus on the development of teacher agency for supporting ELL students and family engagement.
 She has delivered more than 400 presentations at conferences and workshops at the local,national, and international levels.
 Her work has appeared in peer-reviewed journals including Theory Into Practice, Multicultural Education, and American Secondary Education.